 You can play through a variety of original and user-created levels in Happy Wheels.
 There's a countless selection to choose from, some of which are easier to play through with certain characters.
 Depending on the level, you could find yourself riding your wheelchair through someone's stomach or plowing through a forest on an angry cat.

 The goal of each level varies, from reaching the end to collecting all the tokens.
 Some levels are entirely aimless.
-You can also design your own and share them with the rest of the world for testing.
+You can also design your own tracks and share them with the rest of the world for testing.

 The Original 4